-If you are not able to sign your name on your voter registration application: If you cannot sign your name because of a physical disability, you may: (1) use a signature stamp that meets the standards of the Office of Disability Services, per NRS 426.257; or (2) register in-person at the Registrar of Voters Department; or (3) if you cannot appear in-person at the Registrar of Voters Department, we will send an official to you.
+If you are unable to sign your name on your voter registration application: If you cannot sign your name because of a physical disability, you may: (1) use a signature stamp that meets the standards of the Office of Disability Services, per NRS 426.257; or (2) register in-person at the Registrar of Voters Department; or (3) if you cannot appear in-person at the Registrar of Voters Department, we will send an official to you.

-Signing the Precinct Register: If you cannot sign your name in the precinct register because of a physical disability, you may still vote.
+Signing the Register: If you cannot sign your name in the register because of a physical disability, you may still vote.
 Election officials will identify you by asking you questions about personal data from your voter registration record.

 Inside the Voting Machine Booth: You have several options for casting your ballot inside the voting booth: